The-Sequencing-Center/GenomeSuite-Docs/docs/analyzer-getting-started.md

    - **Region:** Select the region **US East (N. Virginia) us-east-1**.
 This is the region where the S3 bucket will be created.

 1. Set the bucket options.
-   - **Block Public Access Settings:** By default, S3 buckets are set to block all public access.
+   - **Block public access settings:** By default, S3 buckets are set to block all public access.
 You can leave this option enabled unless you specifically need the bucket to be public.

-   - **Bucket Versioning:** To enable versioning, which keeps multiple versions of an object in the same bucket, you may optionally choose to enable this in **Bucket Versioning**.
+   - **Bucket versioning:** To enable versioning, which keeps multiple versions of an object in the same bucket, you may optionally choose to enable this in **Bucket Versioning**.

-   - **Tags, Object Lock, and Encryption:** You may also enable additional optional settings such as adding tags, enabling object lock, and set default encryption, but these are not necessary can be configured later.
+   - **Tags, object lock, and encryption:** You may also enable additional optional settings such as adding tags, enabling object lock, and set default encryption, but these are not necessary can be configured later.

 1. Review your bucket settings configuration and click **Create bucket**.